How to find problems to solve on Reddit

 Gardening Subreddits The Audience we created, composed of 11 Subreddits dedicated to gardening

-The Audience feature on GummySearch automatically suggests several targeted keyword searches, which let you dive into various categories of conversations.
+The Audience feature on GummySearch automatically suggests several targeted keyword searches, which let you dive into different categories of conversations.
+You can filter your search by topics focused on what the target audience is looking for, as well as what they love (or hate).

-Apart from Top Content and Hot Discussions, each suggestion category has various keyword suggestions that you can select from to find insightful conversations.
+Apart from Top Content and Hot Discussions, each suggestion category has many keyword suggestions you can choose from to find insightful conversations.

 Top Content

-Top content over the past month.
-Helpful to determine what kind of things these communities discuss and what the format is for top-performing content.
-This feature is mostly for those looking to publish content as opposed to coming up with ideas
+This filter refers to top content over the past month.
+It’s helpful to determine what kind of things these communities discuss and the format for top-performing content.
+This feature is mostly for those looking to publish content.
+However, you can also use it to spot patterns in trending conversations (perhaps for problems no one is solving yet!).

 Hot Discussions